-Table 6-9 On-Line Tape Motion Troubleshooting Chart
+Table 6-9 On-Line Tape Motion Troubles hooting Chart -- ---------------

-Symptom Possible Solutions spond to on-line commands.
-If it is not, nsure that the control panel SEL indicator is lit. it is not, find out why the formatter or the conoller is not selecting the transport.
-Check cable connections from controller or formatter to module(s) in slot 1.
-Check the following lines for proper level: STOP INIT PLS DRV CLR B01D2 +3 Vdc +3 Vdc +3 Vdc bility test.
-If t iate instruction test ransport is a TE16, TIS).
+Symptom Possible Solutions Tape moves in off-line mode but will not re- spond to on-line commands.
+Ensure that the control panel SEL indicator i If it is not, find out why the formatter or the troller is not selecting the transport.
+SEL indicator is lit. rmatter or the con- port.
+Check cable cont matter to module nections from (s) in slot 1. controller or for- Check the following lines for proper let roper level: STOP INIT PLS DRV CLR A01V2 A01U2 B01D2 +3 Vdc +3 Vdc +3 Vdc Troubleshoot with the appro and/or data reliability test.
+I use UTILITY DRIVER (BF h the appropr bility test.
+If t RIVER (BRU iate instruction test ransport is a TE16, TIS).